bartificer/programming-by-stealth/docs/pbs14.md

 ## Checking if a Variable Contains a Reference to an Array

 To check if a variable contains an array reference or not, we need to check if it is an object with the `Array` prototype (for now, this is technobabble, but it will make sense a few instalments from now).
 We can do this with the `instanceof` operator.
-We’ll revisit this operator later in the series, so for now I’ll just say that the following only evaluates to `true` when `x` contains a reference to an array: `x instaceof Array`.
+We’ll revisit this operator later in the series.
+So for now I’ll just say that the following only evaluates to `true` when `x` contains a reference to an array: `x instanceof Array`.

 ```javascript
 var a = [1, 2, 3];